Federal Government Shutdown: FAQs

 I am a veteran or military retiree.
 Will I receive my pension?

-- Payments for the month of October were scheduled to be delivered on October 1, 2013.
+- Payments for the month of December were delivered on December 1, 2017.
 If the shutdown is prolonged, there may be delays in processing future benefits and new claims since VA staff may be furloughed.

 I am a disabled veteran.
 Will I receive my benefits on time?

 - Claims processing and payments in the compensation, pension, education, and vocational rehabilitation programs are anticipated to continue through late January.
 However, in the event of a prolonged shutdown, claims processing and payments in these programs would be suspended when available funding is exhausted.
 There may also be delays in the processing of any new claims for disability compensation, and VA staff may be furloughed.